“You’re so lucky!”

 So you can switch “lucky” for “consistently marketing my services”.

 I have an admission to share.
-I don’t really like networking events.
-They are usually a bit awkward.
-I’m usually very awkward.
+I don’t like networking events.
+They are usually awkward.
+I’m usually awkward.
 Walking into a room of strangers makes me want to throw up.

 But face-to-face networking is the unsung hero of marketing.
 Online networking is good – I’m not knocking it – but getting in front of people is so much more powerful than only ever chatting online.

-My approach to meeting influential people is to start the process on social media.
+If I have the chance to hobnob with some influential people, I like to start the process on social media.
 I follow what they publish and look for opportunities to become part of conversations in their space.

-I attend live events to meet those people.
-I take a few deep breaths and I introduce myself.
+When I attend live events, I take a few deep breaths and I introduce myself.
 The conversations I’ve had with them online, even if it’s just a brief exchange of tweets about an article they posted makes that first meeting a little more familiar and makes subsequent conversations much easier.

 So you can switch “lucky” for “brave enough”.